seifferth/unpyter/README.md

 script.
-The real power of `unpyter`, however, lies in the fact that the resulting python script (unlike, for example, the script produced by `jupyter nbconvert` when converting to plain python) can be used to create the exact same jupyter notebook that was used to create it in the first place.
+The real power of `unpyter`, however, lies in the fact that the resulting python script (unlike, for example, the script produced by `jupyter nbconvert` when converting to plain python) can be used to create the exact same jupyter notebook that was used to create the script in the first place.
 This is achieved by invoking `unpyter` with the path to a file with `.py` extension as the first argument. `unpyter` therefore allows to switch back and forth between working with jupyter notebooks and working with plain python scripts with relative ease and to use a wide range of different tools for editing and debugging along the way.